Jony J

-Xiao Jia (肖佳 (Xiào Jiā)), known professionally as Jony J, is a Chinese rapper and songwriter.
-Born and raised in Fuzhou, China, he debuted his rapping career through releasing a mixtape in 2013.
-In 2016, he founded his record label Shooc Studio and released his debut studio album.
+Xiao Jia (肖佳, born December 28, 1989), known professionally as Jony J, is a Chinese rapper and songwriter.
+Born and raised in Fuzhou, China, he made his rapping debut through releasing a mixtape in 2013.
+In 2016, Jony J founded his record label Shooc Studio and released his debut studio album.
 In 2017, he took part in the Chinese competition show, The Rap of China, and won fourth place.
-In 2020, he served as a rap mentor on the Chinese girl group survival reality show, Youth with You (season 2).
+In 2020, Jony J served as a rap mentor in the Chinese girl group survival reality show Youth With You.

-Life and career
+Early life

-Jony J was born in Fuzhou in 1989 and then moved to Yancheng.
+Xiao Jia was born in Fuzhou in 1989 and moved to Yancheng.
 In 2006, he attended Nanjing Institute of Visual Arts.
-During the college period, he signed a temporary contract with a record label and became a pub singer to perform in various cities during the probationary period, but later he declined to sign the formal contract.
+When he was in college, he signed a temporary contract with a record label and became a pub singer to perform in various cities, but later he rejected to sign the formal contract.

-In 2013, he released his first mixtape, J Hood.
-From May to June 2013, he embarked a pub concert tour in 11 cities.
-In 2015, he released an EP, Team Work.
-In 2016, he founded his record label Shooc Studio and released his first studio album, Wu Nv Jin.
-From October to December 2016, he embarked another pub concert tour in 15 cities.
-In 2017, he won Most Popular Rapper at the 6th HipHop Awards China.
-In the same year, he took part in the Chinese rapping competition show, The Rap of China, and achieved the fourth place.
-In the same year, he held his first arena concert in Nanjing.
-In 2020, he served as a rap mentor at the Chinese girl group survival reality show Youth with You (season 2).
-In the same year, he collaborated with Taiwanese singer Jolin Tsai on the theme song, "Who Am I", of the Chinese TV series, The Wolf.